bgioggia/cells/README.md

 # cells
-This project is a Cellullar Automaton using a Boolean Network.
+This project is a Cellular Automaton using a Boolean Network.
 You can play with a hosted version at https://brandongioggia.com/cells.html

 Boolean networks consist of a bunch of nodes that can either be on or off.
 In discrete time,